New!

 Japanese Indigo likes a rich soil and plenty of water.
 When the plants are big enough, I plant them in 5 litre pots and keep them in a greenhouse with the door open.
 I plant some seedlings outside one week after the last frost and Japanese Indigo should thrive outside in warmer years and in more sheltered positions in the UK.

-You can increase the number of plants by bending branches and tucking them in the soil.
+You can increase the number of plants by bending branches and tucking them into the soil.

 Back to Top